branc116/brplot/README.md

   * Text doesn't look like shit any more.
 I found a way to fix it.
 * ~~Values on x,y axis should be on each horizontal and vertical line. ( Not in corners. )~~
   * Did this and it looks awesome.
-* Colors should be configurable.
-Black background is the best background, but maybe there will be a need for a white background.
+* ~~Colors should be configurable.
+Black background is the best background, but maybe there will be a need for a white background.~~
-  * This will require having a configuration file ( Maybe )
+  * ~~This will require having a configuration file ( Maybe )~~
+  * Add setting of colors to the library api.
   * Or parse tty codes for changing colors... hmmm ( could be cool )
     * Does ttyplot do this ??
 * Add something to plot points. ( scatter plot )